 The post office is still here, and so is Tannenbaum the Talking Christmas Tree (although he was mute when we peppered him with questions).
 Santa is here too, of course, comfortable in his summer home with its cool Adirondack mountain breezes, a location that many a flatland Santa would envy on a sweltering July afternoon.
 He comes out for the daily decree, and a magical flight through the woods in his sleigh.

-Bob Reiss, son of Julian, has run the park for over 30 years and declares, "This place is for the believers."
+Bob Reiss, son of Julian, has run the park since 1962 and declares, "This place is for the believers."

-But Bob is now in his late '70s, and for several years he's been searching for a younger believer to run Santa's Workshop.
+But Bob is now in his eighties, and for several years he searched for a younger believer to run Santa's Workshop.
 He even appeared on the QVC cable TV network in 1999 to make an appeal for a worthy successor, someone who would maintain the park's integrity.
 Greg Cunningham, a local man who apparently was watching QVC that day, wrote to Bob and told him everything he wanted to hear.